kworkflow/kworkflow/documentation/man/features/kw-remote.rst

 In case you want **kw** to track a new test machine, you can use::

   cd <kernel-path>
-  kw remote add origin root@my-test-machine
+  kw remote --add origin root@my-test-machine

 If you do not use port 22, you can use::

-  kw remote add my-x86-test-system root@my-test-machine:5555
+  kw remote --add my-x86-test-system root@my-test-machine:5555

 If you want to remove some remote::

-  kw remote remove origin
+  kw remote --remove origin

 If you want to rename::

-  kw remote rename origina arm-device
+  kw remote --rename origina arm-device

 You can also list all your available remotes via::